 It is important to note that the City's collections lag the actual taxable sale by four months.
 The "Minus Transfers to MSD Funds" row reflects a portion of sales tax revenue that is distributed to the City's two municipal service districts (MSDs), based on the percentage of assessed value.
-The Main Street MSD receives 5.00% and the 7th Avenue MSD receives 1.00% of actual sales tax revenues.
-This continues to be a strong revenue source for the two MSDs.
+The Main St. MSD receives 5.00% of the actual revenues and the 7th Avenue MSD receives 1.00% of the actual revenue source for the two MSDs.